marcusasar/ev-sales-time-series-analysis/README.md

 - SQL (PostgreSQL)
 - Git & GitHub for version control
-- CSV data (manually cleaned and filtered)
+- CSV data (cleaned and filtered using SQL)